 - Wear flat and well-cushioned shoes as these allow your weight to be evenly distributed

 - Work at a surface high enough to prevent you stooping

 - Use a firm mattress as this can help prevent or relieve backache

 If your backache continues and is severe, seek advice from your midwife or GP.
 They may discuss taking simple painkillers with you (e.g. paracetamol) and may also refer you to a physiotherapist for assessment.

 NICE (The National Institute for Health and Care Excellence) advises that exercising in water, massage therapy, and group or individual back care classes might help with symptoms of backache.

 Some local swimming pools provide aquanatal classes with qualified instructors.
 You could enquire at your local swimming pool.
 Exercising in the water will support your weight, thus allowing you to move more freely.

-Exercises to ease backache in pregnancy (taken from NHS Choices)
+Exercises to ease backache in pregnancy

 - Pull in your stomach muscles and raise your back up towards the ceiling, curling your trunk and allowing your head to relax gently forward – don’t let your elbows lock